 What if I need to fly outside of the RTK network coverage area?

 If you’re located outside of the RTK network coverage area, you can still fly with DroneDeploy, but you will not get RTK corrections.
 If you need RTK corrections, you will need to connect to your own RTK network and fly with the Pilot 2 app.

 Will I need to lay down GCPs when using DroneDeploy’s RTK workflow?

-> GCPs are the most reliable way to generate consistent absolute accuracy, and using at least 4 GCP's for accuracy assurance is recommended.
-However, you might find that with an RTK fix, your maps will have sufficient absolute accuracy for your use case, but it depends on the drones distance from DroneDeploy's RTK network locations, among other factors.
+GCPs are the most reliable way to generate consistent absolute accuracy, and using at least 4 GCPs for accuracy assurance is recommended.
+However, you might find that with an RTK fix, your maps will have sufficient absolute accuracy for your use case, but it depends on the distance of the drone from automatic RTK network locations, among other factors.
 Always be sure to verify map accuracy with checkpoints'

-> How do I know if I’m getting RTK corrections during the flight?
+How do I know if I’m getting RTK corrections during the flight?

 You will see a green ‘RTK’ icon next to the number of satellites in the in-flight UI.
 If the ‘RTK’ icon is orange, then you are not getting an RTK fix and you may need to restart the flight or change locations.

 Can I process images with RTK corrections taken with the Pilot 2 app to DroneDeploy?